Ukraine seeks warplanes at NATO talks, allies fret over ammo

 That ammunition is crucial for Kyiv to counter Russian attacks, especially on Ukraine’s power infrastructure aimed at disrupting heating and drinking water supply.

-NATO Secretary-General Jens Stoltenberg on Monday urged Ukraine’s Western allies to step up their military support.
+Stoltenberg on Monday urged Ukraine’s Western allies to step up their military support.

 Asked when he expects Russia’s so-called spring offensive to begin, Stoltenberg said that “the reality is that we have seen the start already.”